Treatments by breast cancer stage

 - Radiotherapy is standard after a lumpectomy.
 It can kill off any cancer cells that were missed.
 Women with stage 1 cancer who have a mastectomy do not usually need radiotherapy.

 - Hormone therapy is sometimes used after surgery in women who have hormone receptor-positive cancer (tumours whose growth seems dependant on oestrogen).
-In these women, medicines can prevent the tumour from getting the hormone it needs to grow.
-These medicines include tamoxifen and newer aromatase inhibitors such as anastrozole, exemestane or letrozole .
+In these women, drugs can prevent the tumour from getting the hormone it needs to grow.
+These drugs include tamoxifen and newer aromatase inhibitors such as anastrozole, exemestane and letrozole .
 Women who have not reached the menopause may consider having their ovaries removed to stop them from making hormones that help cancer grow.
 Again, women with larger tumours are more likely to need hormone therapy.

 - Biological therapy is a new approach.
 Around 15% to 25% of women with breast cancer have too much of a protein known as HER2 which makes the cancer spread quickly, says Cancer Research UK.
 Trastuzumab is a new drug that is used to treat women with metastatic breast cancer that is HER2 positive.
 It stops this protein from making the cancer grow and makes chemotherapy more effective.
 It is most often used in combination with chemotherapy.